cundd/rest/Documentation/FAQ.md

 Resource Type
 -------------

-The resource type is a identifier for a model class.
+The resource type is an identifier for a model class.
 It is the first segment of the request path, after alias mapping has been applied.

 Sending data